livebook-dev/livebook/README.md

 ## Environment variables
 <!-- Environment variables -->

-The following environment variables configure Livebook:
+The following environment variables can be used to configure Livebook on boot:

   * LIVEBOOK_APP_SERVICE_NAME - sets the application name used by the cloud provider to aid debugging.